citusdata/citus_docs/tech_soln/real_time_analytics.rst

 clickthrough rates on their campaigns.
 In this example latency is also critical, raw data volume is also high, and both historical and live data are important.

-In this reference architecture we'll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other business use-cases.
+In this technical solution we'll demonstrate how to build part of the first example, but this architecture would work equally well for the second and many other business use-cases.

 Running It Yourself
 -------------------

-There's `a github repo <https://github.com/citusdata/reference-architecture-resources>`_ with scripts and usage instructions.
+There's `a github repo <https://github.com/citusdata/technical-solution-resources>`_ with scripts and usage instructions.
 If you've gone through our installation instructions and have Citus running, whether on a single machine or multiple machines, you're ready to try it out.
 There will be code snippets in this tutorial but they don't quite specify a